custom-dev-tools/wampserver-ssl-auto-config/README.md

 * `sslState` : This value represents the full name of a state.

-* `sslCountry` : This value represents the two letter ISO code of a country.
+* `sslCountry` : This value represents the two-letter ISO code of a country.

 * `sslOrganisation` : This value represents an organisation name.